titipata/pubmed_parser/README.md

 ## Example Usage for Pubmed OA

-Example code is shown below,
+An example usage is shown below:

 ```python
 import pubmed_parser as pp